ak-foster/FP2/source/index.rst

         some_stuff
         yield something

 Generator functions "yield" a value, rather than returning a value.
 It *does* 'return' a value, but rather than ending execution of the function it preserves function state so that it can pick up where it left off.
-In other words, state is preserved in between yields.
+In other words, state is preserved between yields.

 A function with ``yield``  in it is a factory for a generator.
 Each time you call it, you get a new generator: